All Episodes

 I hear everything you're saying.

-But if those guys can stock the shelves or else we starve and they can do it safely, the key is safely.
+But if those guys can stock the shelves, or else we starve, and they can do it safely, the key is safely.

-Social distancing, if half the New York City buildings stay working from home, wear masks and gloves, you have temperature checks.
+Social distancing if half the New York City buildings stay working from home, wear masks and gloves, you have temperature checks.

 When you get more tests, you have more testing.

-Gotta do it safely.
+Got to do it safely.

 I understand people's fears, but it can be done.

-Oh, yeah, we're one of those bitter Walmart choppers.
+Oh, yeah, we're those bitter Walmart choppers.

-Um, but uh, those are the things that matter.
+But those are the things that matter.

-Uh and we'll see you on Monday.
+And we'll see you on Monday.

 Thank you very much, everyone.